cameronjdavis/cc_arrays/arrays.md

-grades = ["A", "B", "C", "B+", "F"] puts grades[0] puts grades[2] puts grades[4] # 4 = 5 - 1, 5is the length of the array
+grades = ["A", "B", "C", "B+", "F"] puts grades[0] puts grades[2] puts grades[4] # 4 = 5 - 1, 5 is the length of the array
 p grades[10] # Use p instead of puts to inspect something
 ```

-Ruby also allows a negative array index.
+Ruby allows a negative array index.

 ```
 grades = ["A", "B", "C", "B+", "F"]